Link to List of 115 Blog/Journal Ideas

 5. It should take you to your page.

 6. When you get time, go to the upper right hand corner by your name, hit the arrow, and click profile.
 You can change your avatar.

 7. To post a response, hit “New Post” at the top of your homepage.
 You can customize the page your post is featured on.
 I highly recommend typing and saving your posts on MS Word or Google Docs, and then copying and pasting the post over to Kid Blog.
 Kid Blog has no “undo” feature, and resultantly, students have accidently deleted their work while typing on the blog.

 8. When you are finished with your work, please hit “Review” at the top.
 I will then look over your work before posting it.

 9. You have the option of posting your work as public (for the rest of the class to see) or private (for just you and me to see).
 If you’d like your post to be private, please type “Private” in the title.

 Quarterly Blogging Assignment

 What do I type?--The idea of a blog is for you to write about whatever interest you.
 What are your hobbies?
 What do you know a lot about?
 What experiences have you had?
 What activities are you involved in?
 Ultimately, you can type whatever you want on your blog site (that’s school appropriate, of course), but your blog should be a reflection of who you are.
 It’s your blog—make it about whatever you think is important.
 Some students use their blogs to develop long stories over the course of a year.
 Others use their blogs as a type of open diary.
-Most students’ blogs are a mix of different thoughts and experiences they've had throughout the school year.
-If you can think of anything to type, try using one of the prompts included on the following pages.
+Most students’ blogs are a mix of different thoughts and experiences they’ve had throughout the school year.
+If you can’t think of anything to type, try using one of the prompts included on the following pages.
 Occasionally, I’ll assign a topic for students to write about.